sl-solution/InMemoryDatasets.jl/docs/src/man/gallery.md

 * [How to determine whether two sets of variables have a shared value](https://stackoverflow.com/questions/70452064/how-to-determine-whether-two-sets-of-variables-have-a-shared-value-in-r) : I have a data that contains two sets of variables, and I want to compare whether the two sets have the same value.
 Here we provide a scalable solution where the columns for the first set  have "1" in their names, and the columns for the second set have "2" in their names.

+> since in the original post there are some specifications for checking equality of values we define a customised equality function

 ```julia
 julia> a1 = Dataset(z1=[1,missing,3,4,5],x1=string.(3:7),z2=[2,missing,4,5,6],x2=[3,5,4,7,5])
 5×4 Dataset